-After hitting, we were directed to the pitching mounds.
+After hitting, we were directed to the "strings area" the Dodgertown pitching mounds.
 Before we started throwing, Carl Erskine, Jerry Reuss and Clem Labine gave us some instruction in the basic elements of pitching, consistency, balance, ball movement, and most importantly, mental preparation and concentration.
 To paraphrase that oft heard quote, pitching is "90% mental and the other half physical."
 Well, a big part is certainly mental.
 With the quick instruction concluded, we got on the mound.
 As I started to warm up, even before I really started to pitch, I must have been doing something right, because I could hear my name being passed back and forth between some of the instructors.
-Then after only 10 - 12 pitches, mostly in the strike zone and with that popping sound coming from the catcher’s mitt, Carl came over and told me that that was enough, don’t throw too much because I’d need it tomorrow.
-So I stopped, stood and watched as the other rookies threw and a couple had pretty good arms.
-When everyone had a chance, or rather when the instructors had seen enough, we moved on to practice field #2 for catching instruction and infield and outfield work anyway.
+Then after only 8-10 pitches, mostly in the strike zone and with that popping sound coming from the catcher’s mitt, Carl came over and told me that that was enough, don’t throw too much because I’d need it tomorrow and the rest of the week.
+So I stopped and watched my competition as the other rookies threw - it looked like we were going to have a good group of rookie arms.
+After everyone had a chance, or rather when the instructors had seen enough, we moved on to practice field #2 for catching instruction, infield and outfield work.

 Before we knew it, it was noon and time for lunch.
-We were all looking forward to lunch, not just to eat but because the instructors were going to meet and assign us rookies to teams so that after lunch, we could have our first game, though it would be with our coaches pitching.
+Anticipation was high not just for lunch but because the instructors were meeting and would then assign us to teams.
+Our first game was scheduled for 2:30 pm.
 I took the opportunity to grab a sandwich and visit Charlie in the trainer’s room.
 Oh, I didn’t mention that while hitting, I fouled one off my left foot.
 Charlie said there wasn’t much that can be done but put ice on the bruise so there I was with an ice bag strapped to my foot with an ace bandage for 15 minutes.
 (Charlie was right though; it still hurt when I walked.)

-While waiting for the team assignments to be announced and I got to know a little more about my fellow campers.
-There are three attorneys (excluding myself), an optometrist, a couple of venture capitalists (money guys) and a guy that sells fire engines ( and the clown of the camp).
-There are also three fathers with their sons.
-Two of the fathers brought their sons as birthday gifts and it made me think of my own son and whether I’ll be up to this when he's 30.
+While waiting for the team assignments to be announced, I got to know a little more about my fellow campers.
+There were three attorneys (excluding myself), an optometrist, a couple of venture capitalists (money guys) and a guy that sells fire engines (and the clown of the camp).
+There were also three fathers with their sons.
+Two brought their sons as birthday gifts and it made me think of my own son and whether I’ll be up to this when he's 30.
 Well that’s only 12 years away, I’ll be 61, we can hope . . . right?!.

 At 12:45, the list came out.
 I was assigned to the Vero Beach team with Monday, Yeager and Vavra as my coaches.
 Our first game was at 2:30 against San Bernardino headed by Davey Lopes, Carl Erskine and Travis Barbary and which had on its roster the only actor in camp, Jonathan Silverman.
-But first we were going to take some live BP (that’s batting practice against a pitcher not a machine).
+But first we were going to take some live BP.
 A quick change of uniforms (we were the visiting team in the game so we had to put on our away grays) and on to field #2 for hitting.
 Vavra threw to us just as he does to the pros at Dodger Stadium.
 I did better, at least no foul balls off the foot.
 Did I mention that we all use wood bats?
 There’s no aluminum here and it is great to feel a good solid hit off of a wooden bat.
 We hit in groups of 5, each hitter getting 2 rounds of 5 hits each and a third round of 3 hits.
 Then it was off to field #1 for the game.